The Form 1 & 2 Humanities Course

 Assessments include presentations and independent project work which further enhance the course ideals.

-Following on from the Third Form topic-based course, pupils are introduced to Geography, History and Religious Studies as separate subjects in Form 4.
+Following on from the Third Form topic-based course, pupils are introduced to Geography, History, and Religion and Philosophy as separate subjects in Form 4.
 An introduction to basic concepts, skills and knowledge appropriate to each subject is covered .

 At the start of the course we explore the essence of the Humanities subjects – the study of humans; the societies that they have established; their history and the way in which they interact with their environment, within a visit to the British Museum.

 We explore the links between the subjects wherever possible and endeavour to engender a thirst for knowledge and the necessary foundation skills to enable pupils to make good progress in our Upper School Humanities Course and beyond.

 In Forms 5 and 6, pupils who are not being prepared for Scholarship examinations, follow a two-year modular Humanities course which is assessed internally.
 Each of the three humanities subjects are taught separately over a total of eight lessons per week.
 Pupils are assessed internally with grades contributing towards a final grade at the end of Form 6.

 This innovative course has been designed to promote further interest in the humanities and to develop an enquiring approach to learning, as well as encouraging independence and responsibility amongst our pupils.
 The course also allows for the opportunity to web together common strands of knowledge and skills which transcend the three subjects.
 Assessments take the form of presentations, written or computer-based tests, fieldwork and a project and these assessments both reflect assess and the diversity of knowledge , concepts and skills promoted throughout the course.